THE LAST OF THE TRUE HUNTER-GATHERERS

 The Hadza (also known as the Hadzabe) are historically nomadic, moving with the seasons and attending to their immediate needs.
 They have been doing this in the region of Lake Eyasi in Tanzania for the last 50 000 years.
 However, their once borderless world has become more and more confined due to the pressure of other tribes and agricultural encroachment.
 Ultimately the Tanzanian government were motivated to create a Hadza reservation in 2011.
 Although the Hadza now have land rights to 1000 square miles, it is a quarter of their original range.

-The Bantu expansion which began about 3 000 years ago resulted in the loss of many of the hunter-gatherer tribes in Africa, one of the greatest influences being domestic cattle taking over the grazing of the free roaming antelope which hunter-gatherers preyed on.
+The Bantu expansion which began about 3 000 years ago resulted in the loss of many of the hunter-gatherer tribes in Africa, one of the greatest influences being domestic cattle taking over the grazing of the free-roaming antelope that hunter-gatherers preyed on.
 Driven from their lands in Kenya by the Maasi warriors about 2 000 years ago, the pastoralist Iraqw and Datoga tribes started encroaching into Hadza territory from the North East.
 The Isanzu, farmers of millet and sorghum, settled to the South of Hadza territory and sometimes kidnapped them for the slave trade.
 Hadza women were kidnapped by the Datoga, and skirmishes would break out when cattle of neighbouring tribes were killed by the Hadza, but marriage between these groups was not uncommon.
-Today, the Datoga, the fastest growing tribe in Tanzania, live bordering the Hadza and in the dry season hostility builds up as the Datoga use Hadza watering holes for their livestock, placing considerable pressure on resources in an already agriculturally challenging region.
+Today, the Datoga, the fastest growing tribe in Tanzania, live bordering the Hadza and in the dry season, hostility builds up as the Datoga use Hadza watering holes for their livestock, placing considerable pressure on resources in an already agriculturally challenging region.

 Among a total population of around 1 200, less than half of the Hadza still adhere to the hunter-gatherer way of life.
 The population has grown steadily since the 1960s, along with population density, as they now inhabit a smaller area.

-Having chosen to ignore the holy words of the missionaries, their religion is minimalistic and their society truly egalitarian.
+Having chosen to ignore the holy words of the missionaries, their religion is minimalistic and their society is truly egalitarian.

 Modern Influences and Challenges